-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was Uses strategy When presenting content, the When presenting content, the Based on student called for but incorrectly or teacher helps students deepen teacher helps students deepen evidence, implements not exhibited. with parts their knowledge of critical their knowledge of critical adaptations to achieve missing. content by examining content by examining the desired effect in similarities and differences, but similarities and differences. more than 90% of the less than the majority of student evidence at students are displaying the The desired effect is displayed the taxonomy level of desired effect in student in the majority of student the critical content. evidence at the taxonomy level evidence at the taxonomy level of the critical content. of the critical content.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
+Uses strategy incorrectly or with parts missing.
+When presenting content, the teacher helps students deepen their knowledge of critical content by examining similarities and differences, but less than the majority of students are displaying the desired effect in student evidence at the taxonomy level of the critical content.
+When presenting content, the teacher helps students deepen their knowledge of critical content by examining similarities and differences.
+The desired effect is displayed in the majority of student evidence at the taxonomy level of the critical content.
+Based on student evidence, implements adaptations to achieve the desired effect in more than 90% of the student evidence at the taxonomy level of the critical content.